UbiquityRobotics/learn2/jazzy-devel/_sources/requirements/waiting_for_robot.rst.txt

 Waiting for Your Robot
 ======================

-This section covers what you'll need to prepare before your Ubiquity Robot arrives.
+This section covers what you'll need to prepare before your Ubiquity Gen 6 Robot arrives.

 Requirements
 ############